manuelmayer-dev/Macro-Deck-Twitch-Plugin/README.md

-# Twitch plugin for Macro Deck 2
+# Twitch plugin for Macro Deck 2 (WIP)
 Control Twitch using Macro Deck 2

-## This plugin is a beta stage.
-Many features are missing that will come in the future!
+## This plugin is WIP and will be available soon!

 ## Features
 | Action | Description |